Nanami Yanagawa

-Nanami Yanagawa (梁川奈々美; born January 6, 2002) is a former Japanese pop singer, a second generation member of Japanese girl group Juice=Juice and a member of Country Girls.
+Nanami Yanagawa (梁川奈々美; born January 6, 2002) is a former Japanese pop singer, a member of Japanese girl group Juice=Juice and a member of Country Girls.

 Biography

 Nanami was born on January 6, 2002, in Kanagawa, Japan.

 Overview

 On November 5, it was announced at Country Girls' first anniversary event that she would be joining the group alongside Musubu Funaki.

 On June 9, 2017, it was announced that Country Girls would be ceasing regular activities and that three of the members, including Nanami, would be transferring to other Hello!
 Project groups.
 On June 26, through a special episode of Hello!
 Project Station, it was revealed that Nanami would be joining Juice=Juice as a new second generation member alongside Ruru Dambara.
 She graduated from Hello!
 Project on March 11, 2019.